-At Durham Children’s Aid Society we provide services for people interested in adopting a child, and for people seeking information about a previous adoption (an adult adoptee or the relative of an adult adoptee).
+We provide services for people interested in adopting a child; see below for details.
+We also support individuals seeking disclosure of information about a previous adoption (an adult adoptee or the relative of an adult adoptee).

 If you are interested in adopting a child

 There are many children in Ontario who are waiting for an adoptive family.
 Children come into our care for various reasons, but all of them are need someone to care for them, and provide a stable and nurturing home.

 Are you eligible to adopt?

 The following are the minimum requirements to begin the application process:

 - Good general health

 - Stable relationship for two years (including same-sex couples, common-law, single applicants)

 - Consent of all immediate family members

 - Demonstrated healthy individual and family histories